dsharlet/array/README.md

 * `minN` are the mins in each dimension.
 The min is the value of the first in-range index in this dimension (the max is `minN + extentN - 1`).
 * `strideN` are the distances in the flat offsets between elements in each dimension.

+Arrays efficiently support advanced manipulations like cropping, slicing, and splitting loops, all while preserving compile-time constant parameters when possible.
+Although it is a heavily templated library, most features do not have significant code size or compile time implications, and incorrect usage generates informative and helpful error messages.
+Typically, an issue will result in only one error message, located at the site of the problem in user code.

 ## Usage

 ### Shapes